-For years, Bluetooth® technology has been, and still is, synonymous with audio streaming; so much so that, according to this year’s Bluetooth Market Update, 9 out of 10 speakers will include Bluetooth by 2023.
+For years, Bluetooth® technology has been, and still is, synonymous with audio streaming; so much so that, according to this year’s Bluetooth Market Update, 9 out of 10 speakers will include Bluetooth technology by 2023.
 The market transition to wireless speakers is nearly complete, confirming consumer confidence in and preference for Bluetooth wireless audio.
-But as the Bluetooth community expanded the capabilities of the technology, Bluetooth started being featured across more and more markets.
+But as the Bluetooth community expanded the capabilities of the technology, Bluetooth solutions started being featured across more and more markets.
 Now, every year, millions of Bluetooth low-power devices — from fitness trackers and health & wellness monitors to toys and tools — free consumers from the tether of wires.

-The wide application of Bluetooth shows us that anything can be a connected device.
+The wide application of Bluetooth technology shows us that anything can be a connected device.
 According to the 2019 Bluetooth Market Update, simple data transfer solutions are forecasted to double from 690 million shipped annually in 2018 to 1.3 billion annual shipments in 2023.
 This means that, by the end of the forecast period, data transfer will be the leading Bluetooth solution area by annual volume.

 Anything Can Be a Connected Device